 LCWINS is committed to addressing the institutionalized racism that has historically held back Black women, indigenous women and other women of color.
 Efforts to improve gender diversity in national security leadership will not directly benefit people of color generally, or women of color in particular, without concerted attention.
-LCWINS takes an intentional approach to including women of color in its staff, volunteer council, committees and leadership.
+LCWINS takes an intentional approach to including women of color in its staff, volunteers committees and leadership.

 We reaffirm our support of the Women of Color Advancing Peace and Security’s Standing Together Against Racism and Discrimination Statement and the commitments we made by signing that document.
 LCWINS has taken on a leadership role within the WCAPS OrgsinSolidarity movement, committing significant time and resources to its important work.
 LCWINS also commits to explicitly incorporating specific actions in every organizational initiative to ameliorate or address the effects of racism and the specific concerns and issues faced by women of color in our field.

 In the summer of 2020, LCWINS released its first Action Plan: Action Plan to Address Institutionalized Racism in 2020.
 This document guided our work and served as an important means of holding ourselves accountable.
 LCWINS Action Plan to Address Institutionalized Racism 2021 is the second in the series, ensuring that we continue to pay specific attention to the needs of women of color as we embark on new initiatives to lift up all women in our field.
+With the completion of our five year strategic plan in the summer of 2021, we will be updating this action plan to reflect our commitments for 2022 and beyond.

-We are currently planning four major initiatives that will improve the chances that women will ascend to national security leadership positions in record numbers in the Biden Administration.
+In 2021, we have four major initiatives that will improve the chances that women will ascend to national security leadership positions in record numbers in the Biden Administration.
 In the planning and implementation of these initiatives, we will pay particular attention to addressing and including women of color and their concerns.
 If we see record numbers of women in senior leadership positions next year, but do not see representation that reflects the diversity of the United States, then national security policy will not be at its best and we will have failed.

 In order to ensure that Black women and other women of color are sufficiently represented in this effort, we commit to the following:

-As the new Administration begins nominating political appointees, LCWINS will be tracking the positions targeted by the database initiative (roughly 190 Senate-confirmed positions), Ambassadorships (roughly 224 positions) and Deputy Assistant Secretary/Administrator-level appointments within the Department of Defense, Department of State, and U.S. Agency for International Development.
+As the new Administration nominates political appointees, LCWINS will be tracking the positions targeted by the database initiative (roughly 190 Senate-confirmed positions), Ambassadorships (roughly 224 positions) and Deputy Assistant Secretary/Administrator-level appointments within the Department of Defense, Department of State, and U.S. Agency for International Development.
 We will feature our tracker on our website.
 Although the tracker will be focused on gender, we make the following commitments:

-There is, of course, more that we can do and will do to fulfil the imperative of building a diverse national security workforce that is fully inclusive of Black women and women of color.
+There is, of course, more that we can do and will do to fulfill the imperative of building a diverse national security workforce that is fully inclusive of Black women and women of color.
 Contact LCWINS with ideas at email@example.com!

 To view our 2020 Action Plan, click here.